 The mission of the Beaver Lake Fire Department is to preserve life and property by maintaining a corps of professional, properly trained and fully equipped personnel capable of providing fire suppression, rescue, emergency medical services, and fire prevention/education, to those in need.

 Beaver Lake Fire Department is now accepting tax deductible donations through PayPal.
 Simply click on the link below.

 About the BLFD

-The Beaver Lake Fire Department (BLFD) in 1979, under the direction of Chief Bob Linville.
+The Beaver Lake Fire Department (BLFD) was formed in 1979, under the direction of Chief Bob Linville.
 In the early days BLFD had only a late 50’s model pickup truck with a brush pump.
 Our first fire-engine was donated by the Lowell Fire Department, but was found to be underpowered for the hills of our district.
-Today BLFD has eight emergency apparatus to respond to nearly 550 calls each year.
+Today BLFD has nine emergency apparatus and responds to nearly 900 calls each year.

 Starting with the single fire station located on Cypress Ln, in Beaver Shores, the BLFD added a second fire station on Grimes Dr in 1998.
 BLFD hired Benton County’s first paid volunteer fire chief (Andy Jaeger) in 1986.
 Chief Jaeger served our community for 22 years before retiring.
 His leadership and vision paved the way for lower home-owners insurance premiums for many of our residents through an improved ISO class 6 rating.

 Chief Jerry Owen, who served many years as a volunteer for BLFD and who retired from the City of Rogers FD after a long career, helped to modernize our fire apparatus fleet and helped to make a much needed addition to our Cypress Ln fire station adding a classroom and living facilities.
 Chief Owen retired at the end of 2012 after a 40 year career in the fire service.